Garo (TV series): Songs

+Production

+According to early concepts, Garo was originally intended to be a modernized version of the Japanese superhero character Golden Bat where he would be known as "Skull Z".

 Sequels and spin-offs

 In all the sequels and spinoffs in the Garo series, Hironobu Kageyama continues to reprise his role as the voice of Zaruba in each entry.

 Video games

 A video game based on the series was produced by Bandai for the PlayStation 2, under the name Golden Knight Garo.
 Two versions were released: a 'normal' version with the game disk, instructions, and standard pamphlets, and a more expensive 'Limited Edition' version which came with a green 'Fire' recolor of the metal Zaruba ring from the "Equip and Prop Vol. 1" Garo toy.